Canary Islands Weather in March - Warm Spring Holiday

 By the time spring comes around the temperatures will start to slowly increase even in the Canaries, so March will usually be a bit warmer than February and definitely warmer than January.

-Weather in the Canary Islands in March
+What's the weather like in the Canary Islands in March

 March can still be quite cold in most places in Europe, so if you're looking to escape the last days of low temperatures back home, you can pick one of the Canary Islands for your next holiday.